 The Possibility of Extending Warranties

 When your customers buy a tech product or any other high-end goods, they’re typically offered a warranty to go along with their purchase.

 If the customer happened to spend a lot of money on this product, then surely they will want to retain the protection that they enjoyed under the warranty.

 Once more, by presenting a means of protecting the customer’s investment, such as through the service agreement, their sense of loyalty towards your company goes way up.

-Timing Your Offers as Products Reach the End of Their Lifecycle
+Making New Offers as Products Reach the End of Their Lifecycle

 You can assume when a customer might reach the highest point of your sales funnel, using this information to your advantage.

 Armed with the data you now have, you can present an offer that should be very much well-received by your customer.
 This time, instead of presenting an extended warranty or a service agreement, you’d want to introduce a related product to the one the customer used and loved so much.